 Just reciting the names above gives an indication of the quality that there has been through the ages in Scottish University athletics.
 There were/are many kenspeckle figures who were officials, administrators, team managers and the like and Willie Diverty of Glasgow University Hares & Hounds was one such.

 Of course the university scene with its hard training, team trips and social life leaves many great memories of great success and great celebrations.
 The collection of University Memories has started with those of Colin Youngson at Aberdeen, Fergus Murray at Edinburgh and Graeme Orr’s memories of Glasgow University plus some of his recollections of Heriot-Watt.
 John McCall has added his recollections of life at Glasgow Universities as well.
-The newest is that by John Myatt of his time at Strathclyde University.
+There is a profile of John as a student and as a doctor in Canada to be seen here The newest is that by John Myatt of his time at Strathclyde University.

 Scottish Universities Cross-Country Championships, 1965: Moriston Park, Cambuslang

 32 Colin MacIver, behind him is Knut Kemus, 33 Walter Eadie, 34 Roger Sandilands, 35 Alex Johnstone, 40 Kenny Shepherd, behind him is John Docherty.

 EU runners: behind and to the side of 17, in a T shirt, Gareth Evans; on his left, dark vest, Roger Young; behind Gareth’s right shoulder, Chris Elson; the wee head behind Elson’s right shoulder, Alistair Matson.